craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 	- Ammunition (1)

 #### Bow
-Using the power of elastics, Bows fire
+Using the power of elastics, Bows fire arrows at high speeds to pierce through armoring and cause significant internal damage.

 #### Crossbow
 #### Pistol